 Bad Breath FAQs

-In most cases, bad breath can be cured and through more diligent and consistent oral hygiene.
-In some cases when bad breath will not go away it may be a sign of other, more complex medical conditions.
+In most cases, bad breath can be cured through more diligent and consistent oral hygiene.
+Sometimes, when bad breath does not go away, it may signify other, more complex medical conditions.

 Bad breath occurs most commonly in the morning.
 This is a form of halitosis.
-In most patients it goes away after brushing their teeth.
-The reason your breath may smell bad in the morning is because your saliva may have sat in your mouth for an extended period during the night.
+In most patients, it goes away after brushing their teeth.
+Your breath may smell bad in the morning.
+Your saliva may have sat in your mouth for an extended period during the night.

 What foods should I eat to prevent bad breath?

-There are some foods that you can eat to limit bad breath, as well as some foods to avoid.
+You can eat some foods to limit bad breath and some foods to avoid.
 Chewing on some herbs such as parsley, mint, rosemary, and eucalyptus.
-Eating fruits and vegetables such as apples, carrots, celery, and foods that are high in fiber are known to reduce bad breath.
+Eating fruits, vegetables, and other foods that are high in fiber reduce bad breath.